fadil-bi/portfolio/README.md

 - Conducted exploratory data analysis (EDA) to uncover patterns and distributions in adverse effects.

 ### Time Series Analysis of Air Quality in Lagos
+- Performed SQL Engineering to extact data from Database
 - Developed a predictive model to forecast air pollution trends in Lagos

 ### Hypothesis Testing in Healthcare: Drug Safety